Dimple96-web/React/Notes/Notes.md

 If the root is already have any tags first that is rendered on the screen.
 When the root.render is called the old tags are replaced (not appended) with the new tags.

 We can use React in any small piece of the code.
-Thats why its a library and not a framework.
+Thats why its a library and not a framework (which comes with all loads of stuffs).
 Example: We render only at the root what data we want to show

 # Ep - 02, Part - 01